dt-cs/IST-402-W8-L1/image-caption.md

 ## Overview

-This assignment involved running a pre-built Python/Streamlit application inside Google Colab to implement an Image Caption Generator using the BLIP (Bootstrapping Language-Image Pre-training) model.
-The purpose was to explore how image captioning works, understand model integration within a Streamlit UI, and evaluate the accuracy and relevance of the generated captions.
+This task involved running a pre-built Python/Streamlit application inside Google Colab to implement an Image Caption Generator using the BLIP (Bootstrapping Language-Image Pre-training) model.
+The purpose was to understand the workflow of how image captioning app using Gen AI model works, understand model integration within a Streamlit UI.

 ---

-## Code Analysis
+## Code

 The provided code builds a functional image-captioning web application using open-source libraries.
-It demonstrates key concepts such as model loading, UI creation, and web exposure via ngrok.
+It demonstrates key concepts such as model loading, UI creation using Streamlit, and web exposure via ngrok.

 ### 1. Environment Setup